Pursue Your Dream of Studying Abroad

 Our system automatically converts your grade average to determine your equivalent North American GPA.

-STEP 2: Only Show Direct Admission & English Exam Type
+Step 2: Only Show Direct Admission and

 (7) Choose to only show direct admission.